Print

 Policy benefits

 The Queensland Government has significant resources invested in ICT.
-It is necessary to optimize resources to invest in initiatives that contribute towards agency, government and cross-jurisdictional business directions, and to support efficient and effective service delivery.
+It is necessary to optimise resources to invest in initiatives that contribute towards agency, government, and cross-jurisdictional business directions, and to support efficient and effective service delivery.
 Effective ICT resources strategic planning also:

 • enhances agency investment governance processes by providing a level of confidence that initiatives being undertaken are of the most benefit to the agency